 The Sutta Pitaka

 The Sutta Pitaka (by the way, Pitaka means Basket), is the division of scripture that is of most interest to the lay disciple of the Buddha.
 This vast amount of recorded sayings comes either from the Buddha or one of his senior disciples.
-This Pitaka contains the knowledge and wisdom of the Buddha that can help you escape Samsara.
+This Pitaka has the knowledge and wisdom of the Buddha that can help you escape Samsara.
 This Pitaka is, itself, divided into five Nikayas, or divisions, namely:

 - The Digha Nikaya (The Long Discourses)